MikeTaylor/palaeo-vo/vo-manuscript.md

 ## Acknowledgements

 First, we thank Phil Mannion (Imperial College London) both for his multiple rounds of review of the _Xenoposeidon_ manuscript and for giving us permission to quote relevant excepts in the current paper.
-We also thank Marc Vincent for permission to reproduce his photograph in Figure B and Andy Farke for permission to cite a personal communication.
+We also thank Marc Vincent for permission to reproduce his photograph in Figure B, Jess Miller-Camp for responding to a cry for help on Twitter and providing the alligator cervical photograph in Figure G, and Andy Farke for permission to cite a personal communication.

 We are deeply grateful to the curators and collection managers for access to specimens used in this study, including
 * Daniela Schwarz (Museum für Naturukunde Berlin) for _Giraffatitan_.